If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 Kid Room Color Palette

 We have a separate color scheme for the upstairs of our house.
-This is where the kids’ rooms are as well as the playroom.
+This is where the kids’ rooms are, as well as the playroom.
 I felt the freedom to be even more creative upstairs because it’s an all-kid area.
-Though they are all similar colors, the green, yellow and blue are all a bit brighter than those downstairs.
+Though they are all similar colors, the green, yellow, and blue are all a bit brighter than those downstairs.

 Our kids’ favorite colors are green and yellow, so I started there and then rounded it out with blue, red and white.
-The colors are all Farrow & Ball– Breakfast Room Green, Babouche (yellow), Stone Blue, Romesco (red) and Schoolhouse White.
-Check out our colorful playroom to see the colors in action!
+The colors are all Farrow & Ball– Breakfast Room Green, Babouche (yellow), Stone Blue, Fruit Fool (pink), Romesco (red) and Schoolhouse White.

 Note: I previously used Farrow & Ball Incarnadine as the red, but swapped it for Romesco when we updated our son’s room.
 It’s a bit brighter and cheerier!